xeniatay/wkrpt400-wanderable-documentation/README.md

 - [jQuery](http://jquery.com/) via the [jQuery-rails gem](https://github.com/rails/jquery-rails)
 > jQuery is a fast, small, and feature-rich JavaScript library.

-Of course, the app does not soly rely on these technologies.
-Rather, these are the fundamental tools needed to begin development on Wanderable's frontend.
+Although the app does not rely solely on these technologies, a good grasp of them is enough for basic development on Wanderable's frontend.

 ### Wanderable's Asset Pipeline

 > The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages and pre-processors such as CoffeeScript, Sass and ERB.

 The [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) is a crucial step in our development workflow.
-Below is a brief summary of the pipeline functionality followed by an guide to Wanderable-specific pipeline behaviour.
-The official Rails guide provides a much richer explanation and should be read for full understanding of the pipeline.
+Below is a brief summary of pipeline functionality followed by a guide to Wanderable-specific pipeline behaviour. **Note:** The official Rails guide provides a much richer explanation and should be read for full understanding of the pipeline.

 #### Asset Precompilation: Concatenation and Minification